seqan/flexbar/README.md

 ## Flexbar — flexible barcode and adapter removal

 The program Flexbar preprocesses high-throughput sequencing data efficiently.
 It demultiplexes barcoded runs and removes adapter sequences.
 Moreover, trimming and filtering features are provided.
-Flexbar increases read mapping rates and improves genome and transcriptome assemblies.
+Flexbar increases read mapping rates and improves genome as well as transcriptome assemblies.
 It supports next-generation sequencing data in fasta and fastq format, e.g. from Illumina and the Roche 454 platform.

 Refer to the [manual](https://github.com/seqan/flexbar/wiki) or contact [jtroehr](https://github.com/jtroehr) for support with this SeqAn application.